 In collaboration with the Coal Authority, McCausland is working to designate five selected Mine Water Treatment Schemes as living paintings that perform the production of ochre, while generating an income for the local economy and producing high-quality pigment for artists.

-McCausland is currently working as a Leverhulme Early Career Researcher based at the Slade School of Fine Art, University College London working on her project : “From Coal Mine Waste to Landscape Painting - New British Earths”.
-Recent exhibitions have been supported by Camden Arts Centre in London, Newlyn Art Gallery in Cornwall, Kettle’s Yard in Cambridge and the Delfina Foundation in London.
-She was also supported by the Forest of Dean Sculpture Trust and has received funding from the Arts Council, British Council and the The Arts and Humanities Research Council.
+McCausland is currently working as a Leverhulme Early Career Researcher based at the Slade School of Fine Art, University College London working on her project : “From Coal Mine Waste to Landscape Painting - New British Earths” Recent exhibitions have been supported by Camden Arts Centre on London, Newlyn Art Gallery in Cornwall, Kettle’s Yard in Cambridge and the Delfina Foundation in London.
+She was also supported by the Forest of Dean Sculpture Trust and has received funding from the Arts Council, British Council. the Arts and Humanities Research Council.
 She has also been shortlisted for the prestigious Wollaston Award at the Royal Academy and the John Moores Painting Prize.
 She has exhibited her work internationally and has work in numerous private and public collections.
 Onya McCausland is represented by Anima-Mundi.